Otus-DevOps-2021-05/vshender_infra/README.md

 ## Homework #7: packer-base

 - A service account in Yandex Cloud was created and configured.
+- A packer template for testapp base image is added.

 Create a Yandex Cloud service account, grant it access to the folder, and generate an IAM key:
 ```